vangourd/nix-gitops-flake/README.md

 # nix-gitops-flake

-This repository demonstrates a minimal GitOps setup that uses `age-nix` for local secrets management.
-The example is intended for a single machine where you want to store encrypted files in your repository without relying on an external secrets provider.
+This repository contains a small **Rust-based GitOps agent** and example configuration.
+The agent periodically pulls a Nix flake from an upstream repository and applies it to your system.
+A key feature is local secrets management using `age-nix`, so you can keep encrypted files under version control without relying on an external provider.
+The example is intended for a single machine but can be extended to work with `sops-nix` and Vault for more complex deployments.

 ## Using age-nix